 What if I use insulin to control my diabetes?

 INSULIN SHOULD NEVER BE STOPPED.
 Your blood sugar (glucose) may go up when you are unwell, even if you are not eating much.

 You must check your blood glucose levels more regularly.
 You should check your blood glucose every four hours or even more often, including through the night.
 Your dose of insulin may need to be increased or reduced depending on your blood glucose levels.
 If you are not sure then contact your GP or diabetes specialist nurse for advice.

 You should also check your urine for ketones at least once or twice each day.
 Ketones are made when you break down fat in your body.
 Ketones may appear in the blood and urine due to starvation or because of a lack of insulin.
 The presence of ketones in the urine may be a warning of diabetic ketoacidosis.

 Diabetic ketoacidosis is a serious complication of diabetes.
 Large amounts of ketones are released into the blood.
 The high level of ketones causes blood acidity, which is harmful to the body.
 Ketoacidosis is a life-threatening emergency which needs to be treated quickly.

-Reduce your dose of insulin back to your usual dose when the blood glucose levels return to normal.
+Your dose of insulin should be put back to your usual dose when you are better and the blood glucose levels return to normal.

 What should I do if I need to take steroid tablets?